 This elaborate Chinese bronze artifact is truly extraordinary.
 It is referred to as a Temple Standard and is all bronze.
 The fan-shaped design is ornately chased with wonderful figures and symbols from one of the oldest cultures in the world.
 The center features a scroll with Chinese characters we believe to be referencing a Temple.
 It is flanked by a pair of confronting four-clawed dragons amidst the clouds.
 All of this sits above a single upturned Chinese Koi fish in water.
 The fan-shaped form is framed with a raised edge border filled with scrolling foliage.
 The lower edge held in the mouth of a fierce dragon head, emerging from a faceted baluster-shaped shaft.
-The shaft has some losses around the edge as shown in the photos.
+The shaft at the base of the Dragon has some losses around the edge.
+See photos for more info.

 This heavy Chinese bronze artifact has been securely mounted and framed for display.
 It is mounted on a red raw silk patterned fabric and framed with a stunning real gold leaf frame molding with rolled edge.
 The result is a gorgeous presentation of this unique antique Chinese artifact.
 This work is suitable for the most discerning buyer, looking for that rare an uncommon piece for their residence.

 COUNTRY OF ORIGIN: China